Authenticate playbooks to Microsoft Sentinel

 On the logic app menu, under Settings, select Identity.
 Select System assigned > On > Save.
 When Azure prompts you to confirm, select Yes.

-Your logic app can now use the system-assigned identity, which is registered with Azure AD and is represented by an object ID.
+Your logic app can now use the system-assigned identity, which is registered with Microsoft Entra ID and is represented by an object ID.

 Give that identity access to the Microsoft Sentinel workspace: